Open Scholarship

 Hybrid journals and publishers

-Similarly, hybrid book publishers levy a Book Processing Charge (BPC) or Chapter Processing Charge (CPC) to make the book or one or more chapters open access, when they would otherwise be paywalled.
+Similarly, hybrid book publishers levy Book Processing Charges (BPCs) or Chapter Processing Charges (CPCs) to publish content open access where they would usually be paywalled.

 Institutional open access publishing agreements

-A contract entered into by an institution and a publisher that allows affiliated authors (usually affiliated corresponding authors only) to publish open access without facing Article Processing Charges (APCs), Book Processing Charges (BPCs), or Chapter Processing Charges (CPCs).
+A contract entered into by an institution, such as a university, and a publisher to facilitate open access publishing.
+Such agreements may let affiliated corresponding authors to publish open access without facing fees.
+Such fees are referred to as open access Article Processing Charges (APCs), Book Processing Charges (BPCs), or Chapter Processing Charges (CPCs).

-The most common kind of institutional open access publishing agreement today is the Read and Publish agreement with hybrid publishers.
-However, agreements with fully open access publishers can also be negotiated.
+The most common kind of institutional open access publishing agreement today is the Read and Publish agreement.
+Such agreements, with hybrid/subscription journal publishers, include both read access and an amount of open access publishing.
+Transformative Agreements that facilitate publishers becoming fully open access have also been emerging.
+Agreements with fully open access publishers can also be negotiated.

 The University of Melbourne's current open access publishing agreements are detailed on the Open Access Publishing page.